Near Wilmington in Clinton County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 28.564′ N, 83° 47.233′ W. Marker is near Wilmington, Ohio, in Clinton County.
-Marker is at the intersection of Prairie Road (County Route 21) and Starbuck Road (County Route 11), on the left when traveling east on Prairie Road.
+39° 25.732′ N, 83° 48.396′ W. Marker is near Wilmington, Ohio, in Clinton County.
+Marker is on Davids Drive east of Ohio Route 134, on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: 3119 Prairie Road, Wilmington OH 45177, United States of America.
+It is south of town on the northwest side of the airport.
+It is on the Lytle Creek Greenway, at the picnic shelter.
+Marker is at or near this postal address: across from 745 Davids Dr, Wilmington OH 45177, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Wilmington War Memorial (approx. 2.3 miles away); J. W. Denver Williams, Jr. (approx. 2.3 miles away); 302 TAW C-119 Accident Memorial 302 TAW C-123 Accident Memorial (approx. 2.4 miles away); 907 TAG C-119G Accident Memorial (approx. 2.4 miles away); 302nd TCW Aircraft Accident Memorial (approx. 2.4 miles away); Military Air Disaster (approx. 2.4 miles away); Kenneth W. Faul (approx. 2˝ miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Wilmington Community Improvement Corporation (a few steps from this marker); Indian Trails of Clinton County (approx. one mile away); Kenneth W. Faul (approx. 1.1 miles away); Marble Hall Military Air Disaster (approx. 1.2 miles away); 302 TAW C-119 Accident Memorial (approx. 1.2 miles away); 302 TAW C-123 Accident Memorial (approx. 1.2 miles away); 907 TAG C-119G Accident Memorial (approx. 1.2 miles away).
 Touch for a list and map of all markers in Wilmington.